The Data We Forgot We Had: A Tagging System for Research Serendipity

 What other datasets might it link with?

-Claude prompt for inventory query:
+Prompt for inventory query:

-We have a new research question: [question]
+I have a new research question: [question]

 Which datasets might be relevant?
 Include non-obvious connections.